magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/tenant-profiles.md

 This group of settings allows the System Administrator to configure a maximum number of entities that each Tenant is able to create.

-**ThingsBoard Community** edition supports limits for the following entities: devices, assets, customers, users, dashboards, and rule chains.
+**IoT Hub Community** edition supports limits for the following entities: devices, assets, customers, users, dashboards, and rule chains.

-**ThingsBoard Professional** edition supports limits for everything listed above and as well additional constraint support for the following entities: integrations, converters, and scheduler events.
+**IoT Hub Professional** edition supports limits for everything listed above and as well additional constraint support for the following entities: integrations, converters, and scheduler events.

 {% include images-gallery.html imageCollection="entityLimits" %}

 ## API Limits & Usage

 This group of settings allows a System Administrator to configure a maximum number of messages, API calls, etc., per month that each Tenant would like to perform.
-ThingsBoard constantly collects and analyzes statistics about API Usage.
+IoT Hub constantly collects and analyzes statistics about API Usage.
 The typical update interval of the statistics is 1 minute

-ThingsBoard tracks API usage for six main components: Transport, Rule Engine, JS functions, Telemetry persistence, Email, and SMS services.
+IoT Hub tracks API usage for six main components: Transport, Rule Engine, JS functions, Telemetry persistence, Email, and SMS services.
 The platform will disable the component if one of the related API Limits reaches a threshold.
 For example, if Tenant devices produce more than 100M messages per a month, the platform will disable all connections for devices that belong to this Tenant.
-When the API usage is disabled or reaches a certain threshold (typically 80%) ThingsBoard will notify the Tenant Administrator via email.
+When the API usage is disabled or reaches a certain threshold (typically 80%) IoT Hub will notify the Tenant Administrator via email.

 Let's review each limit separately: